AmarHacan/n8n-nodes-clay/README.md

 # n8n-nodes-clay

-This is an n8n community node.
-It lets you use [Clay](https://clay.com) in your n8n workflows.
+This is an n8n community node that integrates with the [Clay](https://clay.com) API to bring workbook data into your workflows.

-**Clay** is a data enrichment and automation platform that helps teams build intelligent lead generation, outreach, and research workflows by pulling real-time data from hundreds of sources.
+**Clay** is a powerful lead generation and enrichment platform that helps sales teams build highly personalized workflows by combining live data from hundreds of sources.

-[n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.
+[n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform that lets you connect anything to everything.

+---

 [Installation](#installation)
 [Operations](#operations)